-When a reason for the revocation of a certificate appears, the Subject or Subscriber shall immediately inform the Revocation Service directly or the Customer Organisation through its Registration Officer.
-Also the Registration Officer shall revoke the certificate using the administration interface or inform Telia's Revocation Service immediately, when a reason for the revocation of a certificate comes to his/her notice.
+When a reason for the revocation of a certificate appears, the Subscriber shall immediately inform the Revocation Service.

+In case of TLS Service where the Customer can issue TLS certificates using Telia's self-service software, the Registration Officer shall revoke the certificate using the self-service software or inform Telia's Revocation Service immediately, when a reason for the revocation of a certificate comes to his notice.

 The CA shall not be responsible for the damage caused by illicit use of the Subject's private key.

 The CA shall be responsible for the publication of the revocation information on the CRL according to the principles given in this CPS.